sensible-hq/sensible-docs/readme-sync/v0/welcome/1500 - excel-quickstart.md

 If you're trying to convert a PDF into an Excel spreadsheet, you'll often find tools that simply visually map the PDF layout onto a spreadsheet, with no meaningful relationship between the extracted text and the underlying cells.

 In contrast, this tutorial shows you how to use Sensible to convert document tables, checkboxes, paragraphs, and even complex repeating section layouts into meaningfully labled column/row pairs and linked sheets.
+You can convert documents formatted as PDFs, PNG, and JPEG.

 Convert document data to Excel spreadsheet
 ----